 To encourage sleeping on your side you can try putting a pillow behind you.

 Some pregnant women place a pillow between their knees as well, which makes it harder to roll onto their back.

 Other pregnant women swear by using a body pillow when sleeping.

-Whatever way you are comfortable, go with it.
+Whatever makes you feel more comfortable, go with that.